-Post Masters DNP Program
+Post-Masters DNP Program

 This program is designed for Master’s prepared nurses who are nationally certified in an area of advanced practice nursing to earn the Doctor of Nursing Practice Degree.
-The program is designed for advanced practice nursing leaders to develop skill in shaping and evaluating practice models in their own practice settings It is a part time program offered over 8 semesters with coursework in leadership, clinical scholarship, nursing theory, cultural competence, population health, strategic health care management, and evaluation.
+The program is designed for advanced practice nursing leaders to develop skill in shaping and evaluating practice models in their own practice settings.
+It is a part time program offered over 8 semesters with coursework in leadership, clinical scholarship, nursing theory, cultural competence, population health, strategic health care management, and evaluation.
 Throughout the program, the student gains the knowledge, skills, and competencies to plan, implement, and evaluate a DNP project designed to respond to a recognized health care concern or need in the community.

-Only students with a Master’s Degree and certification in advanced practice, administration, or clinical nurse leadership will be accepted into the post masters Doctor of Nursing Practice Program.
+Only students with a Master’s Degree and national certification in advanced practice, administration, or clinical nurse leadership will be accepted into the post masters Doctor of Nursing Practice Program.
 The Doctor of Nursing Practice Degree will require students to take a minimum of 43 credits post master’s degree.
 The program will accept a limited number of applicants.
 Meeting minimum admission requirements does not guarantee admission.